Hindi Tamil

 Bg.
 2.19 to 21 – For the (imperishable) eternal living being, there is neither birth nor death; only the material body takes birth and dies repeatedly.

 Bg.
-2.22 – As one accepts new clothes (by giving up his old one), similarly the conditioned living being accepts a new material body (by giving up his current one).
+2.22 – As one accepts his new clothes (by giving up his old one), similarly the conditioned living being accepts a new material body (by giving up his current one).

 Bg.
 2.23 to 30 – The eternal living being can never be cut by weapon nor burned by fire nor moistened by water nor withered by wind.
 O Mahä-bäho, however, even if you think that the living being takes birth and dies, still you have no reason to lament because one who has taken his birth is sure to die and he is sure to take birth again.

 Bg.
 2.31 to 36 – By considering your specific duty, as a kñatriya, you should know that there is no better engagement for you than fighting (against the irreligious principles, adharma).
 If you fail to perform your prescribed duty, then certainly you will incur sin.
 People will always speak of your infamy and for a respectable person dishonor is worse than death.
-The great warriors who have highly honored your name & fame will think that you have left the battle out of fear.
+The great warriors who have highly honored your name & fame will think that you have left the battlefield out of fear.
 What can be more painful than this?

 Bg.
 2.37, 38 – O Kaunteya, either you achieve a victory in battle and achieve the kingdom or you achieve a glorious death and achieve a higher destination.
 Therefore, with determination stand-up and fight without considering happiness or distress, loss or gain, victory or defeat – thus, by doing so you never incur sin.

 Bg.
-2.42, 43 – Those who are less intelligent are very much attached to the flowery words of Vedas, O Pärtha, which generally recommend various fruitive activities for material accomplishments like elevation to heavenly planets, resultant good birth, power and so forth.
+2.42, 43 – Those who are less-intelligent, are very much attached to the flowery words of Vedas, O Pärtha, which generally recommend various fruitive activities for material accomplishments like elevation to heavenly planets, resultant good birth, power and so forth.
 Being overly attached to sense enjoyment, one argues that there is nothing more than this.

 Bg.
 2.44 – Those whose mind is too attached to sense enjoyment and heavanly opulence, for them the firm determination for pure devotional service does not take place.